isabella232/Acrolinx-Installer-for-AEMaaCS/README.md

   </dependency>
   ```

-  In plugin section of the `all` module under the `filevault-package-maven-plugin` add a `embedded` section similar to other other modules.
+  In plugin section of the `all` module under the `filevault-package-maven-plugin` add a `embedded` section similar to other modules.

   ```xml
   <embeddeds>